lecritch/keras_and_tensorflow-chi-sea-dsc/README.md

 While each of these systems has their own coding methods, Keras abstracts from that in streamlined pythonic manner we are used to seeing in other python modeling libraries.

 Keras development is backed primarily by Google, and the Keras API comes packaged in TensorFlow as tf.keras.
 Additionally, Microsoft maintains the CNTK Keras backend.
 Amazon AWS is maintaining the Keras fork with MXNet support.
 Other contributing companies include NVIDIA, Uber, and Apple (with CoreML).

+Theano has been discontinued.
+The last release was 2017, but can still be used.

+We will use TensorFlow, as it is the most popular.
+TensorFlow became the most used Keras backend, and  eventually integrated Keras into via the tf.keras submodule of TensorFlow.

 ## Wait, what's TensorFlow?